nayakatul/AtulNayak/README.md

 <h2>Hi, I’m Atul!👋</h2>
 </div>

-I am a passionate Data Engineer with a strong background in building scalable data pipelines, data warehousing, data visualization, and big data technologies.
-I am truly excited about designing and implementing innovative data solutions to address business challenges.
+Results-driven Data Engineer with 3 years of experience in designing, building, and maintaining scalable data infrastructure.
+AWS Solutions Architect - Associate certified, with expertise in data warehousing, ETL processes, and big data technologies.
 My professional journey includes 2.5 years at Hewlett Packard Enterprise (HPE), where I developed ETL pipelines using Python, SQL, AWS Redshift, and Apache Airflow.
 My work focused on analyzing the effectiveness of services provided to our Network as a Service (NaaS) clients and measuring client satisfaction.
 Additionally, I extensively used SQL for data analysis.

 I have an interest for learning new skills and technologies and am proficient in :